Landflier/AcademicWebsite/content/projects/chip-design/gilbert-cell/index.md

 ![Schematic of the input matching network, implemented in Xschem](/images/projects/gilbert_cell/interdigited_design.png)

 ## Layout Implementation
-The physical layout was implemented following RF design principles:
-- **Floorplanning**: Symmetrical layout for balanced operation
-- **RF routing**: Minimized parasitics and maintained signal integrity
-- **Ground plane**: Solid ground plane for low-noise performance
-- **Design rule compliance**: Adherence to GF180MCU PDK design rules

-### Gilbert cell
-Of paramount importance in the layout is the matching of the RF diff pair, the two LO diff pairs, and the $R_{load}$ resistors.
-Thus, we are including a brief outline of what matching techniques are used in our project.

-Some tidbits and pictures on transistor layout matching:
+In RF and analog layout, device matching is paramount for the correct operation of the circuits.
+Below, we have included some tidbits and pictures on transistor layout matching:

 1. Dummy transistors
+To ensure the same operation point for devices across the physical area of the chip, dummy structures are placed to homogenize the local environment of the devices.
+In [3] (which is taken from a more formal source [1]), various dummy techniques are shown for resistors, capacitors and transistors.

 2. Interdigited design
 Current flows laterally across a CMOS (i.e from a typical Manhattan layout, right-to-left or left-to-right).
 These two orientations might have different mobilities, for example due to 'tilted implants' from the ion implantation, which is done at an angle.
 There are other sources of orientation mismatch, such as litho misalignment (drain and source could be defined with different layers on the photomask level).